spring-projects/spring-data-neo4j/spring-data-neo4j-examples/todos/readme.md

 For details about preparing your own Spring Data Neo4j application for deployment to Heroku, see the Heroku chapter in "Good Relationships: The Spring Data Neo4j Guide Book".

+Don't forget to decommission the Heroku application when you're done with it.
+Use `heroku destroy` to free up the instance.

 CLI Tool
 --------